Szmelc-INC/Sigma-L/README.md

 # SigmaⓁ Communicator

 ## About:
+> SigmaⓁ started as a fun idea that became a real project.
+Created by [$x66] and [Se2] under [Szmelc.INC] and [Entropy Linux], it's a lightweight, encrypted, and customizable p2p communication tool.
+We’re focused on keeping it secure ans simple. \
+> Our goal is to add as many APIs and bridges as possible to connect SigmaⓁ with platforms like Discord, Matrix, Telegram, IRC, and more.
+Down the line, we also plan to add GSM functionality, letting you use SIM card telephony and even build your own call center using our framework!

+### Some other details:
-> SigmaⓁ is a project that began as a joke, turned into reality. \
+> SigmaⓁ uses port `2137` as default communication's port \
-> By [$x66] and [_Se2_] 4 [Szmelc.INC] / [Entropy Linux] \
-> It's point is to be light, encrypted p2p and configurable (and also funny name, don't forget the funny name!) \
-> In future, we plan to add as much API's and "briges" as possible, to connect SigmaL to data stream from Discord, Matrix, Telegram, IRC or any other communicator. \
-> Then in far future, we want to build in GSM functionality (SIM card telephony) + instructions & software on building your own call center!
+> If Host has DDNS configured, it is possible to connect to a domain like `szmelc.com` instead of IP adress \
+>

 ### Project tree
 ```